 There is no one-size-fits-all when it comes to law firm marketing.
 One must consider how clients tend to find representation when hiring a lawyer in a given area of law.
 While a homeowner wishing to stay in their home may turn to Google when looking for a bankruptcy lawyer, a real estate developer is less likely to find representation by searching for “real estate lawyer near me.”

 That said, almost any law firm has channels it can use to market itself online.

 It’s all just a matter of tailoring the law firm’s marketing strategy to the clients it serves and the realities of the market the law firm is competing in.

-Law firm marketing can include many different activities, including:
+The law firm marketing mix can include many different activities, including: